zfbx/zdiscord/docs/commands.md

 ### Change permissions

 I tried to make all the permissions as fair and even as I could with my experience with servers and staffing, if you disagree with them it's quite easy to change.<br>
 There's currently only 3 permission tiers (mod, admin, god).
-Permissions are granted by a hierachy so "mod" will also mean "admin" and "god" can access them but a command with "god" will only be usable by someone with the "god" role.
+Permissions are granted by a hierarchy so "mod" will also mean "admin" and "god" can access them but a command with "god" will only be usable by someone with the "god" role.

 1. Go to the `/commands/command-name.js` you want to modify and open it in a text/code editor.
 2. Fine the line that looks like `role: "mod",` near the top (usually around line 26)